google/zetasql/docs/conversion_rules.md

   </tbody>
 </table>

-If the parameter value cannot be coerced successfully to the target type, an error is provided.
+If the parameter value can't be coerced successfully to the target type, an error is provided.

 ### Supertypes